 The note that was found was a note from the love interest of another girl.
 Such a simple yet beautiful song.
 One of the most profound statements The Stone Roses ever made.

-Not only the song on the band's debut album, but also the title of the painting that would become the cover art.
-Inspired by the May 1968 riots.
-Featuring a French flag, but also some lemons, which would become a symbol for the band.
-Why are they, though?
-Ian Brown explains: “When we were in Paris, we met this 65-year-old man who told us that if you suck a lemon, it cancels out the effects of CS gas.
+Ian Brown once explained: “When we were in Paris, we met this 65-year-old man who told us that if you suck a lemon, it cancels out the effects of CS gas.
 He still thought that the government in France could be overthrown one day; he’d been there in ’68 and everything.
 So he always carried a lemon with him so he could help out at the front.
-Sixty-five – what a brilliant attitude.”
+Sixty-five, what a brilliant attitude.”
+This story perfectly encapsulates the spirit of rebellion and hope that defines both the song and the band’s ethos.

 The opening track on one of the most important British albums ever, the track that sees The Stone Roses stake their claim to reshape youth culture in their image.
 It's one of the boldest statements ever put on record.
 Opening with the line "I don't have to sell my soul, he's already in me" is certainly one way to open your debut record.